hryvinskyi/magento2-csp/README.md

  7. **Flexible Configuration**: The module provides various configuration options to enable or disable specific CSP features.
  8. **Admin Panel Integration**: The module integrates with the Magento admin panel, providing a user-friendly interface for managing CSP settings.
  9. **Import/Export**: Support for importing and exporting whitelist rules.
+10. **Automatic Script Hash Generation**: Command-line tool to scan CMS pages/blocks and configs for inline scripts and generate CSP hashes
+11. **Visual Hash Validation**: See at a glance if your script hashes are valid

 ## Requirements